xmavv/link_extension/readme.md

 ### What I learned

-- .json files
-- how to send HTTP request, and validate it
+- sending HTTP POST request, and validating it

 ### What may be added

 - add some database or data comming from api to expand google database (which isn't that big ;D) https://urlhaus.abuse.ch/
 - even better emphasis of danger link in css
-- searching not only for hrefs but other normal text that is written like "<p>" tag
+- searching not only for hrefs but other normal text that is written by someone
-- on/off button
 - api requests may be on the background.js side

 ## How to use